joldenb/wdi-orientation/README.md

  2. **Search** using Google, and finally...
  3. **Ask** someone.

 As we progress, the Developers will be expected to get more and more independent.
+This will be painful, but there is a reason for it.

 ### GitHub Issues

 GitHub is a powerful tool, and we will be using it throughout the class.
-One of the most important uses will be building this Developer independence.
+One of the most important uses of it will be building this Developer independence.
 If a Developer is having an `issue` with their work on an assignment, and needs help of any kind, we are expecting them to submit a GitHub issue:

 #### Feedback on lessons and assignments

 Firstly, feedback on lessons and assignments is always appreciated.
 If you see something that is confusing, or unclear, please submit a GitHub issue on the relevant repository with a detailed explanation.
-Then send a Slack message to `#wdi-den-halloween` with a link to the GitHub issue you created, and a tag for the relevant Instructor (``@zebgirouard`` or ``@nick_anderson``).
+Then send a Slack message to `#wdi3` with a link to the GitHub issue you created, and a tag for the relevant Instructor (``@zeb`` or ``@nick_anderson``).

 #### Request for help from Instructors